Guitar Note Audio Recognition

 Building real-world Edge AI applications requires high-quality annotated data.
 The process can be expensive, time-consuming, and open-ended (how much data is enough?).
 Further, applying the correct annotations to time series data is complicated without a clear data collection protocol and tooling.

-The SensiML Data Capture Lab makes it easy to collect, annotate and explore their time-series sensor data.
-We will use the Data Capture Lab to collect and annotate audio data in this tutorial.
+The SensiML Data Studio makes it easy to collect, annotate and explore their time-series sensor data.
+We will use the Data Studio to collect and annotate audio data in this tutorial.

 Import Project